Grégoire Świderski

 Grégoire Jean Stanislas Świderski (born October 5, 2005) is a professional soccer player who plays as a goalkeeper for Alavés B. Born in France near Bordeaux, he represents Canada at youth level.

 Club career

 Świderski joined the youth academy of Bordeaux at the age of 12.
 On 22 May 2023, he signed a pro-trainee contract with Bordeaux until 2025.
-In 2023, he started training with the senior squad and started in a couple preseason friendlies.
+In 2023, Świderski started training with the senior squad and started in a couple preseason friendlies.

-On 30 August 2024, Świderski joined Alavés B on a free transfer on a contract until 2027.
+On 30 August 2024, he joined Alavés B on a free transfer on a contract until 2027.

 International career

-Świderski was born in France to a Canadian father and French mother.
-He has two older sisters.
-He is of Polish descent through his paternal grandfather.
-He was called up to the Canada U20s for the 2024 CONCACAF U-20 Championship.
-He was called up to the senior Canada national team for a set of friendlies in June 2024.
+Świderski was born in France to a Canadian father and a French mother.
+He has two older sisters. Świderski is of Polish descent through his paternal grandfather.
+He was called up to the Canada U20s for the 2024 CONCACAF U-20 Championship. Świderski was called up to the senior Canada national team for a set of friendlies in June 2024.